cmasch/cnn-text-classification/README.md

 # Text classification with Convolution Neural Networks (CNN)
-This is a project to classify text documents / sentences with CNNs.
+This project demonstrates how to classify text documents / sentences with CNNs.
 You can find a great introduction in a similar approach on a blog entry of [Denny Britz](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/) and [Keras](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html).
 My approach is quit similar to the one of Denny and the original paper of Yoon Kim [1].
 You can find the implementation of Yoon Kim on [GitHub](https://github.com/yoonkim/CNN_sentence) as well.

+## Changes

+### *** UPDATE *** - September 10th, 2021
+In this update I fixed some typos as well as improved the jupyter notebook.
+You can execute the notebook without any requirements.
+Required data will be downloaded automatically.

+- Add Yelp Polarity Dataset (Tensorflow-Dataset)
+- Add utils.py for moving code out of notebook
+- Add blank char in `ALPHABET` variable

-## *** UPDATE *** - December 15th, 2019: Changes in version 0.2.0
+### *** UPDATE *** - December 15th, 2019
 I’ve updated the code to TensorFlow 2.
 Besides I made some changes in the jupyter notebook:
 - Remove Yelp dataset
 - Add TensorFlow Dataset for IMDB

-## *** UPDATE *** - May 17th, 2019: Changes in version 0.1.0
+### *** UPDATE *** - May 17th, 2019

 Model:
 - Combine word-level with character-based input.
 The char input ist optional and can be used for further reasearch.